 In deciding to purchase a bed, you may also have to look at the different sizes available.
 Below is a partial list.

-Unlike the twin, the full size is 53 inches wide and 75 inches long (this means both the full and twin mattress have the same length).
+Unlike the twin, the full size is 53 inches wide and 75 inches long (this means both the full and twin sizes have the same length).

-Even though a full mattress is wider than a twin, it is not recommended for couples.
-It is a better choice for single sleepers (with many parents preferring them to full size mattresses for their teenagers).
+Even though a full size is wider than a twin, it is not recommended for couples.
+It is a better choice for single sleepers (with many parents preferring them to full size beds for their teenagers).

-Queen mattresses are wider and longer than a full-size.
-It is the most popular mattress today.
+The Queen size is wider and longer than a full-size.
+It is the most popular bed today.
 It is 60 inches wide by 80 inches long.
 It is highly recommended for guest rooms and couples who prefer to sleep in close proximity.

 The King-size is twice the size of a twin.
 It is about the best choice for couples who want ample personal sleeping space.
 It is 76 inches wide and 80 inches in length.
-Be sure to check if the mattress is not too big for your bedroom.
+Be sure to check if it’s not too big for your bedroom.

 California King Size